A Column From Rick Hart

 SMU Student-Athletes Put In the Equivalent Of Over A Year's Worth Of Work

-Rick Hart is in his third year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.
+Rick Hart is completing his third year on the Hilltop, having been named SMU's Director of Athletics on July 16, 2012.

 Hart came to SMU after six years as Director of Athletics at the University of Tennessee at Chattanooga.
+Hart served seven years at the University of Oklahoma in various athletics administrative capacities, ending as the Senior Associate Athletics Director in 2006.
 Hart has also worked in athletics for the University of North Carolina and East Carolina University and has served with the U.S. Olympic Committee.

-A 1994 graduate of UNC, Hart earned a bachelor's degree in Physical Education, Health and Sport Science.
+A graduate of UNC, Hart earned a bachelor's degree in Physical Education, Health and Sport Science.
 Hart and his wife, Allison, also a graduate of North Carolina, are proud parents of Trevor and Caroline.